khiemdam/lol-patch-web-scraper/README.md

 Although I am not very good at League of Legends, I find it fun to return to the game and rank up on my favorite champions.
 However, single updates can often change the dynamic of the game, what matchups are favorable, and which characters are now broken (despite Riot's collective 200 years of experience).

-I often find it tedious and annoying to constantly check the League of Legends website for their patch notes, even though that information can be so useful.
-This is why I decided to learn what webscraping is, and how to use it to send myself the important stuff (in a digestable way)!
+I often find it tedious and annoying to constantly analyze the League of Legends website for their long patch notes, even though that information can be so useful.
+This is why I decided to learn about web scraping, and how to use it to send myself the important stuff (in a digestable way)!

 ## Technologies
-* Python (Beautiful Soup)
+* Python (Beautiful Soup, MIMEText, smtplib)
 * Any IDE (I used VSCode)

 ## Installation